-Sri Lanka (today's Ceylon), Burma (today's Myanmar), Madagascar, Tanzania, Australia and Thailand
+Sri Lanka (the old Ceylon), Myanmar (the old Burma), Madagascar, Tanzania, Australia and Thailand

-Sapphires come in every color but red → a “red sapphire” would be called a ruby.
+Sapphires come in every coloured except red → a “red sapphire” would be called a ruby.
 Rubies and sapphires belong to the corundum family.
 In other words, when a corundum is red, we call it a ruby.
-When it comes in any other color, it's called a sapphire with the color prefix attached, so a 'pink sapphire, green sapphire, blue sapphire', etc.
+When it comes in any other coloured, it's called a sapphire with the colour prefix attached, so a 'pink sapphire, green sapphire, blue sapphire', etc.

-You’ve got to love the varied colors blue sapphires come in… from pale blue to a famous, rich royal blue.
+You’ve got to love the varied colours blue sapphires come in… from pale blue to the famous, rich royal blue.
 The most mythical one being the ‘Kashmir blue sapphires’, which were found in the remote Great Himalayan mountains of northwestern India in the 1800s.
-The stones from this historic origin were mostly of a fine quality with a superb, velvety ‘cornflower blue’ color.
+The stones from this historic origin were mostly of a fine quality with a superb, velvety ‘cornflower blue’ colour.
 This mine has been exhausted since 1888 though... but rare pieces do sometimes show up at auctions.